Norm Hamada, PharmD

 Throughout the residency year, participants engage in a wide range of learning experiences that intentionally combine rigorous clinical training with individualized development.
 Each resident works closely with experienced preceptors who are committed to mentorship and who help tailor rotations to meet personal interests and long-term career goals.
 The program’s structure emphasizes a balance of core clinical rotations and elective opportunities, ensuring that residents gain both depth and breadth in their training.

-A notable feature of the PGY1 program is the variety of elective learning experiences.
+Our PGY1 program has variety of elective learning experiences.
 With four elective slots available, residents have the flexibility to explore specialized clinical areas, strengthen skills in areas of interest, or pursue exposure to new practice environments.
-This flexibility allows each resident to create a residency experience that is both meaningful and engaging while benefiting from the diverse patient population and clinical expertise offered across Loma Linda University Health.
+This allows each resident to create a residency experience that is both meaningful and engaging while benefiting from the diverse patient population and clinical expertise offered across Loma Linda University Health.

 Post Graduate Year One (PGY1)